ORCID/ORCID-Source/orcid-api-web/tutorial/search.md

  The number of matching records is returned in the num-found field in the results.

- 100 results are returned by default, up to 200 results can be returned with one query using paging (see examples).
+ 100 results are returned by default, up to 200 results can be returned with one query using paging -see examples.

  Like all API calls, search querys are restricted by the [API limits](https://github.com/ORCID/ORCID-Source/tree/master/orcid-api-web#api-limits).